redaoujane/redaoujane/README.md

 - ☁️ Cloud-native architecture and deployment
 - 🔐 Security-first engineering and threat mitigation

-I aim to create solutions that are not only intelligent, but also production-ready and secure.

 ---

 ## 🔭 What I'm working on in 2026